-This page describes FEMA's approach to levee analysis and mapping flood hazards in the vicinity of levee systems.
+This page describes the Federal Emergency Management Agency's (FEMA's) approach to levee analysis and mapping flood hazards in the vicinity of levee systems.
 This page is for community officials and members interested in learning about FEMA's approach in managing non- accredited levee systems.

 The Final Approach Document provides:

 - An synopsis of the agency’s historic analysis in the vicinity of levee systems,

 - An overview of the development process and teams responsible for procedure development,

 - Response to the public comments received and incorporated, and

 - An understanding of each analysis and mapping approach.

 The adopted suite of procedures – Sound Reach, Freeboard Deficient, Overtopping, Structural-Based Inundation and Natural Valley – has gone through an extensive process of scientific review and public input.
 The suite of procedures outlined allows a levee system to be broken down into multiple reaches to allow the risks due to identified deficiencies to be better understood and determined.

 Non-accredited levee system locations may be indicated on the Flood Insurance Rate Maps, however, the flood hazard on the landward side of the levee remains undetermined.
 FEMA will contact community officials and collect local input prior to determining the procedure(s) that will be used to identify the areas of potential flood hazard on the landward side of non-accredited levee systems.

 The landward side flood risk will be determined through the use of the new levee analysis procedures.
 Once determined the procedures are used to analyze the flood risk in the vicinity of the non-accredited levees, the results will be identified on the FIRMs with one of two flood zone designations: